Skip to main content

 Automatic Funding

-When enabled, your linked bank account is automatically debited to cover upcoming payment obligations.
+When enabled, your linked bank account is automatically debited to cover upcoming payment obligations, plus any standing reimbursement float you’ve set in Settings → Payments.
 Funds are transferred the evening before payments are due so they settle overnight.

 Automatic Payments